JessicaGichimu/DS-Phase1-Project/README.md

 Insights from the data analysis help regulators, manufacturers and operators minimize risk and allocate resources where they are most needed.

-By combining the historical data, data visualizations and actionable recommendations, the project ensures data-driven aviation safety planning.
+By combining the data, data visualizations and actionable recommendations, the project ensures data-driven aviation safety planning.

 ## 11. Recommendations